yurilaaziz/neo-instabot/README.md

 # InstaBot

----

-### Since the bot has received major updates the past few days, very old issues have been closed.
-If you're still experiencing any problems with the latest version, please feel free to reopen them.
+Instabot is a toolkit written in Python for building Instagram bots using the undocumented private API.

-### Please do not clone this repo and publish it as your own.
+Please do not clone this repo and publish it as your own.
 Fork the repo if you wish to publish any changes.

----

-> Toolkit for building automated Instagram bots without direct access to the Instagram API or passsing through the review process.

 [![Donate](https://img.shields.io/badge/PayPal-Donate-brightgreen.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=7BMM6JGE73322&lc=US)
 [![Chat on Telegram](https://img.shields.io/badge/Chat%20on-Telegram-brightgreen.svg)](https://t.me/joinchat/DYKH-0G_8hsDDoN_iE8ZlA)